-We’re a group of local people, including representatives from the City of Sanctuary movement, York Citizens Advice, Explore York, York CVS (Centre for Voluntary Service), North Yorkshire Police, International Service, City of York Council, Friends of the Human Rights Defenders and the Centre for Applied Human Rights at the University of York.
+We’re a group of local people, including representatives from the City of Sanctuary movement, Citizens Advice York, Explore York, York CVS (Centre for Voluntary Service), North Yorkshire Police, International Service, City of York Council, Friends of the Human Rights Defenders, Higher York and the Centre for Applied Human Rights at the University of York.

 But anyone can get involved and have their say.
 We’d love to hear from you on the issues you’re passionate about.
 Subscribe to our mailing list and please do not hesitate to contact us.